 Integrating ICT with educational initiatives and activities.

+IFLA: There is not enough in this document about the importance of digital literacies, media and information literacy etc

 GESCI: Education is not sufficiently addressed in existing action lines.
 Without a relevantly educated labour force, especially in developing countries, inclusive growth is impossible and inequality will continue to spiral out of control, creating unrest and limiting the contribution developing countries can make to global trade.
 Teachers must be a priority for ICT in Education policies and directives in developing countries.
 Without well trained ICT literate and ICT confident teachers the education system will continue to deliver a poor quality of education to the majority of the world’s poor.
 Make teacher education, training and professional development a WSIS priority.